 Both questions in this "reading-questions" division should render in an interactive "short answer" form on a capable platform.
-This is the default, and we have also explicitly set this behavior in the publication file.

 Hint.
 Shouldn't be hard!

 2. And a second reading question, so we can test having more than one.
 Specifically to be certain each goes into the manifest properly.
 How about some math now, $a^2 + b^2 = c^2$.
 Is that all right?